Breast cancer awareness is important for women of all ages, and regular breast checks are important even if you’re having regular mammograms.

 Nine out of ten breast changes aren’t due to cancer, but it’s important to see a doctor to be sure.
 If you find a breast change that is unusual for you, see your GP without delay.

 You may help to reduce your risk and look after your health generally by:

-Doing regular exercise – women who are physically active are less likely to develop breast cancer than less active women.
+- Doing regular exercise – research shows that women who are physically active are less likely to develop breast cancer than less active women.
 Try to do at least 30 minutes of moderate physical activity five times or more a week.
 The more active you are, the more you can reduce the risk.